Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 ---

 [Structured Query Language](https://en.wikipedia.org/wiki/SQL), also known as SQL, is probably the most common way for engineers to interact with data.
 Every data service out there seems to have a SQL interface.
-SQL is often regarded as a must-have skill for data scientists, and even more so for data engineers.
-SQL is portable, widespread, mostly standardised, and powerful.
+It's often regarded as a must-have skill for data scientists, and even more so for data engineers.
+It's portable, widespread, mostly standardised, and powerful.

 In spite of SQL's strengths, data scientists often prefer using tools known as "dataframes" (such as [pandas](https://github.com/pandas-dev/pandas) and [Polars](https://github.com/pola-rs/polars)) to perform data analyses.
 This is both because of how rich the ecosystem for dataframe tools is, but also because dataframes allow them to express data analysis tasks in a way that often feels more natural than it does in SQL.